 I am a Dance Movement Psychotherapist based in South Donegal.
 Originally from France, I trained in Arts Management, Dance and Dance Movement Psychotherapy (DMP) in London, UK, where I lived for 12 years before moving to Ireland to start a family.
-Currently, I sit on the council for the Irish Association of Creative Arts Therapies.
-I have experience working with children with and without disabilities, as well as adults in a mental health setting both in London and in Derry.
-I am now able to see clients through my private practice, Moving Souls, based in the North West of the country.
+I was on the IACAT council between 2019 and 2022 and I have experience working with children with and without disabilities, as well as adults in a mental health setting both in London and in Derry.
+I currently work as a Trauma Dance Movement Psychotherapist for the Donegal Rape Crisis Centre in Letterkenny.

 I believe in the healing powers of movement, connecting to one's body and reflecting on one's relationship with the world.
 I consider movement and inter-connectivity essential to our wellbeing and growth.
 I also believe that much of our present experience of living is affected by the past (psychodynamic psychotherapy), that all clients are unique (humanistic psychotherapy) and that relationships can shape our behaviours (relational psychotherapy).
-I want to work with people to help them find a sense of themselves and peace and grounding through their therapeutic relationship with myself, and the use of movement.
+I want to work with people to help them find a sense of alignment (peace, grounding, space for growth) within themselves through their therapeutic relationship with myself, and the use of movement.

 You might not think that DMP is for you, but it is!
 Dance Movement Psychotherapy is one of the Creative Arts Therapies where movement and dance are used to explore and make sense of our thoughts and feelings.
 DMP is based on the premise that body and mind are intrinsically linked and each will affect the other.
 Giving ourselves the time to explore our relationship to our bodies with the help of a DMP can help us integrate our physical, mental, emotional, social and spiritual self.